Predimed: Criticisms

 Some criticisms included that the protocol for the low-fat control group was changed during the trial, there were losses to follow up in the low-fat group which may have biased the results, and that a true low-fat diet was not achieved by the control group.
 Additionally, participants lived in a Mediterranean country.
 Thus, it is unclear if the results will be applicable to other non-Mediterranean settings.
 Despite these criticisms, there is no other dietary pattern with such a strong evidence of cardiovascular benefit, supported by this major trial and by the Lyon Diet-Heart Study but also reinforced by a multitude of other large and well-conducted observational studies.
 The transferability of the Mediterranean diet to other geographical regions far from the Mediterranean Sea represents the next main challenges.

-Arnav Agarwal and John Ioannidis note that "[r]epublication may not solve multiple problems that remain, including the inappropriateness of stopping early given the revised results and the effects on over 200 secondary publications [and] [m]ultiple contradictions between data reported across PREDIMED publications suggest a more generic problem with the trial’s quality".
+Arnav Agarwal and John Ioannidis note that "republication may not solve multiple problems that remain, including the inappropriateness of stopping early given the revised results and the effects on over 200 secondary publications" and "multiple contradictions between data reported across PREDIMED publications suggest a more generic problem with the trial's quality".